HAAO

-Thus, the two substrates of this enzyme are 3-hydroxyanthranilate and O_{2}, whereas its product is 2-amino-3-carboxymuconate semialdehyde.
+The two substrates of this enzyme are 3-hydroxyanthranilic acid and oxygen.
+Its product is 2-amino-3-carboxymuconic semialdehyde.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.

 The systematic name of this enzyme class is 3-hydroxyanthranilate:oxygen 3,4-oxidoreductase (decyclizing).
 Other names in common use include 3-hydroxyanthranilate oxygenase, 3-hydroxyanthranilic acid oxygenase, 3-hydroxyanthranilic oxygenase, 3-hydroxyanthranilic acid oxidase and 3HAO.
 This enzyme participates in tryptophan metabolism.
 It employs one cofactor, iron.